OCSYT/SlimeTora/README.md

 - (`GX(6/2)` dongles) Select up up to 4 COM ports that your trackers are on (3 if only using GX6, 4 if using GX6+GX2)
   - Usually, this is the first four (consecutive) available ports. `COM1`/`COM2` are usually already used by other devices, so the ports are likely `COM3`, `COM4`, `COM5` (and `COM6` for GX2)
   - Check `Device Manager` to see what ports are being used by the trackers as `USB Serial Device`s
     ![Image of Device Manager under the ports category](docs/comports.png)
 - Start the SlimeVR server
 - Turn on your trackers and press `Start connection`
-- Assign your trackers in SlimeVR and enjoy! :)
+- Assign your trackers in [SlimeVR server](https://docs.slimevr.dev/server/index.html) and enjoy! :)

 # Development
 - Clone the project - `git clone https://github.com/JovannMC/SlimeTora.git`